clux/facemaulers/npcs/irae.md

 In the mean time she and Arklem is trying to complete an ascension ritual in [[velddrinnsshar]].
 Guards planted.
 They will need to defeat her there, and then probably in her phylactery.

+Cultists in [[irithyl]] are used to to recreate control over Demon Lords.

 ## Encounters
 - [[36-grundsgryn]] found [[andariel]] in a `Chrono: Indefinite Presevation`
 - [[58-hill-giant-hotel]] (initial mind control of Hans)